peter-conalgo/freesurface/README.md

 It is a metaphor for freedom.
 It is a human right to try what it is that they want to try.

 Think of it like the ocean, and how open that feels.
-Do we really need to be the one one owning the top of the mountain to realise our true potential?
+Do we really need to be the one at the top of the mountain?

 ### What are the plans for Free Surface?